osmocom/gapk/README.md

 gapk - GSM Audio Pocket Knife
 =============================

-The GSM Audio Picket Knife is a tool that can help you to convert codec frames of all codecs in GSM networks between a variety of different formats / representations.
+The GSM Audio Pocket Knife is a tool that can help you to convert codec frames of all codecs in GSM networks between a variety of different formats / representations.